prakhar2347/Python-projects/README.md

 ## How to get started

+## Where to Begin

 1. Fork [this](https://github.com/Git-For-Geeks/Python-projects) repository.

-2. Clone your forked copy of the project.
+2. Clone your forked project copy.
 ```
    git clone https://github.com/<your_github_user_name>/Python-projects
 ```